 Looking for a great Gluten-Free Spiced Apple Cake recipe?
 You will love this dense, moist cake!
 We always celebrate the first day of Fall with a slice of this delicious homemade dessert!

 Gluten-Free Spiced Apple Cake is one of my all-time favorite cakes for autumn.
-It is bursting with fresh, crisp apples, spices and walnuts.
-This versatile homemade cake is also a great menu item for a Sunday brunch or take to a fall potluck.
+It is bursting with fresh, crisp apples, spices, and walnuts.
+This versatile homemade cake is also a great menu item for a Sunday brunch or a fall potluck.
 It also is great for an afternoon gluten-free snack!